 SCCP Address translation (GT translation):

 In network, mostly message is routed based on GT.
-Each node does a SCCP address or GT translation.
-After translation next outgoing link is selected.
-When the message reaches to the end node ( to which called sccp address belongs).
-GT is translated to the local SSN and message reaches to the application.
-In following we will cover a simple example of GT translation.
+Each node does an SCCP address or GT translation.
+After translation, the next outgoing link is selected.
+When the message reaches the end node ( to which called SCCP address belongs).
+GT is translated to the local SSN and the message reaches the application.
+In the following, we will cover a simple example of a GT translation.

-Suppose a subscriber dials a O2 mobile number (+448781234567) from an Indian Airtel number.
-Called number have country code (44 as UK), NDC (878 ) code of mobile operator and subscriber number (1234567).
+Suppose a subscriber dials an O2 mobile number (+448781234567) from an Indian Airtel number.
+Called number having country code (44 as the UK), NDC (878 ) code of mobile operator and subscriber number (1234567).
 Airtel MSC routes this message out from India just looking at country code.
 The STP (Signaling Transfer Point) which connects India and UK receives the message and then routes to the UK.
 There may be other intermediate STPs.

-When messages reaches to the UK , STP looks for NDC, and now it routes the message to the core network of O2.
+When messages reach the UK, STP looks for NDC, and now it routes the message to the core network of O2.
 For call the receiving core network element is GMSC.

 GT Translation Configuration:

-The configuration can be vary and a STP may have different capabilities for messaging routing.
-In following we are giving an example of simple sccp address translation.
+The configuration can be varied and an STP may have different capabilities for messaging routing.
+In the following, we are giving an example of a simple SCCP address translation.

-For each translation there is a rule.
-Each rule have GT selector and GT translator.
+For each translation, there is a rule.
+Each rule has a GT selector and a GT translator.
 There can be multiple rules for translation configured on STP.
-When SCCP receives a message , if RI is route on GT.
+When SCCP receives a message if RI is route on GT.
 Called Party Address in message compared against all the configured rules.
-If any rule matches then Called party address is modified as per translation in that rule.
-If no matching of rule, message is dropped.
-GT translator also have next point code, where message should send.
+If any rule matches then the Called party address is modified as per translation in that rule.
+If no matching of rule, the message is dropped.
+GT translator also has the next point code, where the message should send.
 It can be a local point code or a remote point code.